legal resources necessary to hold negligent facilities accountable.

 The state investigator reviewed a letter signed by the Medical Director on October 27, 2016, that documents "over the past eight months, the resident has had progressive problems with paranoid ideations, vivid hallucinations, and irrational thoughts.
 He has become noncompliant with his medication.
 He has become progressively more aggressive, threatening staff members [and] tried to jump through a glass window twice."
 The resident is "a danger to himself, the staff and other residents.
 The nursing home can no longer meet his needs or provide his level of care.
 He has been discharged from the facility."

 If you suspect your loved one was the victim of abuse, mistreatment or neglect while a resident at Homestead Health and Rehabilitation Center, contact the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights on behalf of Lafayette County victims of mistreatment living in long-term facilities including nursing homes in Stamps.
+Our network of attorneys fights on behalf of Lafayette County victims of mistreatment living in long-term facilities including nursing homes in Stamps.
 Our attorneys represent clients who have been harmed through nursing home abuse by nursing staff and caregivers.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us fight aggressively to ensure your rights are protected.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We offer each client a "No Win/No-Fee" Guarantee, meaning all fees are waived if we cannot obtain compensation to recover your damages.
 We can begin working on your case today to ensure your family receives monetary recovery for your damages.
 All information you share with our law offices will remain confidential.